MicrosoftDocs/mixed-reality/mixed-reality-docs/adding-new-home-environments.md

 ### Modeling guidelines

-When modeling your environment keep the following recommendations in mind.
+When modeling your environment, keep the following recommendations in mind.
 This will help ensure the user spawns in the correct orientation in a believably-sized world:

 1. Users will spawn at 0,0,0 so center your desired spawn location around the origin.
 2. Working Units should be set to meters so that assets can be authored at world scale.